ludwig-ai/ludwig/mkdocs/docs/index.md

 Core Features:

-- No coding: no coding skills are required to train and use a model.
+- No coding: no coding skills are required to train and use a model
-- Compositional: type-based approach to deep learning model construction.
+- Compositional: type-based approach to deep learning model construction
-- Flexible: experienced users have deep control over model building and training, while newcomers will find it easy to apporach.
+- Flexible: experienced users have deep control over model building and training, while beginners will find it easy to apporach
-- Extensible: easy to add new models and new data types.
+- Extensible: easy to add new models and new data types
-- Visualizations: provides standard visualizations to understand and compare performances and predictions.
+- Visualizations: provides standard visualizations to understand and compare performances and predictions
-- Open Source: Apache License 2.0.
+- Open Source: Apache License 2.0